elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-is-a-transformation-in-geometry.md

 url: /learn/mathematics/questions/what-is-a-transformation-in-geometry
 score: -1.0
 related_article1:
-    id: 162636
+    id: 162815
-    title: What similarities exist between original and reflected figures?
+    title: >-
+        What is the mirror image concept in reflections?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-similarities-exist-between-original-and-reflected-figures
+    url: /learn/mathematics/questions/what-is-the-mirror-image-concept-in-reflections
 related_article2:
-    id: 162707
+    id: 162800
-    title: How are reflections used in geometric proofs?
+    title: >-
+        What does rigid motion mean in the context of reflections?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-are-reflections-used-in-geometric-proofs
+    url: /learn/mathematics/questions/what-does-rigid-motion-mean-in-the-context-of-reflections
 related_article3:
-    id: 162766
+    id: 162699
-    title: What is orientation reversal in the context of reflections?
+    title: >-
+        Explain the mirror image concept in reflections.
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-orientation-reversal-in-the-context-of-reflections
+    url: /learn/mathematics/questions/explain-the-mirror-image-concept-in-reflections
 related_article4:
-    id: 162631
+    id: 162905
+    title: >-
-    title: What changes occur to the coordinates of a point when it is reflected?
+        What impact do reflections have on the coordinates of a figure?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-changes-occur-to-the-coordinates-of-a-point-when-it-is-reflected
+    url: /learn/mathematics/questions/what-impact-do-reflections-have-on-the-coordinates-of-a-figure
 related_article5:
-    id: 162913
+    id: 162915
-    title: Why is distance preservation important in reflections?
+    title: >-
+        How are reflections used in geometric proofs?
     subject: Mathematics
-    url: /learn/mathematics/questions/why-is-distance-preservation-important-in-reflections
+    url: /learn/mathematics/questions/how-are-reflections-used-in-geometric-proofs
 ---

 &nbsp;